 After starting the construction of pipelines, habitats of endangered animals were found on the routes where the construction was planned.
 In response, we changed 24 routes in total to bypass these habitats.
 We are also promoting a large-scale biodiversity offset program under the “no net loss, net gainˮ concept.
 This is an approach to mitigate impacts of the development on ecosystems by restoring or creating another ecosystem.
 Specific measures include the conservation of a forest area of 6,800 ha in the Ankerana area, which has an ecosystem similar to that of the development site of the project.
 In an attempt to offset the net loss of biodiversity, we are implementing measures to protect four conservation areas of more than 14,000 ha in total, equivalent to about nine times the affected areas, such as protection of areas near the mine site, tree replanting after the installation of pipelines, and tree replanting on the mine site after the closure of the mine.

 Bird Friendly ® Coffee

-- 12 countries: Ethiopia, Thailand, El Salvador, Columbia, Peru, Nicaragua, Bolivia, Honduras, India, Mexico, Dominica, Guatemala
+- 12 countries: Ethiopia, Peru, El Salvador, Columbia, Guatemala, Nicaragua, Bolivia, Honduras, India, Thailand, Mexico, Venezuela

 - The committee was established in September 2011 to encourage the participation and cooperation of all sectors in Japan to promote efforts to conserve biodiversity and ensure its sustainable use.